 Clackamas County Transportation has produced an internal website with information and links about your commuting options as well as a carpool matching program to link you up with other Clackamas County carpoolers.
 Informational topics include carpooling resources, vanpooling resources, walking and biking maps, commuter challenge, transit pass pilot program and the emergency ride home voucher.
 The Commuter Internal Website is accessible from your Clackamas County workplace computer.
 From the internal mainpage, simply scroll down to the bottom of the page and click on the link that says "Commute Options" on the right side of the screen.

-Clackamas County will pay fifty percent of the cost of a monthly all-zone Tri Met pass.
+Clackamas County will pay fifty percent of the cost of a monthly all-zone Tri Met pass or the option of one or two 10-ticket books of two-hour tickets.
 Employees will pay their portion through a pre-tax payroll deduction.
 Participating employees must complete a payroll deduction authorization form prior to participating in the program.
 Employees may begin or end their participation in the program at any time by submitting a completed cancellation form with a minimum of six weeks advance notice.

 - Transit Assistance Program (EPP 57)